 - Meet the Major Specific Declaration Requirements

-- Official transcripts for all work completed and in progress since disqualification.
+- Submit official transcripts for all work completed and in-progress since disqualification

 Long Beach, CA 90840

-Note: transcripts for enrollment through CSULB’s College of Continuing and Professional Education do not need to be submitted.
+Note: Transcripts from CSULB’s College of Professional and Continuing Education (CPaCE) do not need to be submitted.

-You will receive notification of your admission status by email after we have reviewed your application and any required documents.
-CSULB uses email as the official means of communication.
 Applicants are required to maintain a current email address on file with the university and to check their email regularly.
-You may update your email address or check the status of your admissions application at any time by visiting applicant self-service.
+You may update your email address or check the status of your admissions application at any time by visiting Applicant Self-Service.